 Example for Open Sans and Raleway,

-2. In your Modern Editor emails, click on the HTML tab in the lower left corner of the email
+2. In your Modern Editor design, click on the HTML tab in the lower left corner.

-3. Paste the embed code you copied just after the <head> in your email code
+3. Paste the embed code you copied just after the <head> in your code.

 Now, set the font in your STYLESHEET